World Anti-Doping Agency staff and chief don’t respond to multiple emails asking how to report doping code violations by code signatories

 Despite a very fresh and large doping scandal in Norway that revealed wide-spread and systemic doping code violations by Anti-Doping Norway, neither WADA nor its chief Witold Banka responded when our publication sent emails asking how to “report to WADA violations of its code by a signatory National Anti-Doping Organization (NADO).”
 The scandal in Norway just two months earlier had revealed exactly such WADA code violations by “a signatory NADO” that we wrote to WADA about.

-Anti-Doping Norway is classified as a NADO by WADA and has signed on to the WADA code, the rule book for anti-doping efforts and administration.
-Despite having signed on to the code, Anti-Doping Norway violated it for three years by not testing underage athletes, then tried to cover it up.
+Anti-Doping Norway is classified as a NADO by WADA and has signed on to the WADA code (“the Code”), the rule book for anti-doping efforts and administration.
+Despite having signed on to the Code, Anti-Doping Norway violated it for three years by not testing underage athletes.
+NADO then tried to cover up their own non-compliance.

-Anti-Doping Norway violated the WADA code with the knowledge of NIF (Norges Idrettsforbund).
-In English, NIF becomes the Norwegian Olympic and Paralympic Committee and Confederation of Sports, and describes itself as “an umbrella organisation which organises all national sports federations in Norway.”
+Additionally, NADO violated the Code with the full knowledge of NIF (Norges Idrettsforbund).
+Translating into English, “NIF” is the Norwegian Olympic and Paralympic Committee and Confederation of Sports, which describes itself as “an umbrella organisation which organises all national sports federations in Norway.”
 NIF receives substantial funding from the Norwegian government.

 “In July 2022, WADA became aware of the details surrounding a critical non-conformity within the Norwegian system,” James Fitzgerald, Head of Media Relations at WADA said when we asked about the doping scandal in Norway.
 “Immediately, WADA demanded that Anti-Doping Norway resolve the issue as a matter of urgency.
 A solution was subsequently identified and has since been implemented to WADA’s satisfaction.”